 I wear a Patagonia R1 checkered base layer.
 This layer is warm enough for ascending when there’s no wind above 0C, and highly breathable when the sweat starts.

-Next I wear a Patagonia Houdini probably 99% of the time.
-This amazing layer weights virtually nothing, blocks wind, and is extremely breathable.
+Next, I wear a Patagonia Houdini probably 99% of the time for climbing and otherwise.
+This amazing layer weighs virtually nothing, blocks wind, and is extremely breathable.
 I would never leave home without this.

-For 95% of days I wear a Patagonia soft shell jacket as an outer layer for descents, and for extreme weather I will bring along my Marmot Alpinist Gore-Tex Proshell.
-However, this jacket is a bit heavy and totally unecessary for all but the most extreme wet conditions.
+For 95% of days I wear a fairly light Patagonia soft shell jacket as an outer layer for descents.
+The softshell is light and breathable enough for climbing in the cold, but also sufficient for keeping the wind out at the top.
+For extreme weather I will bring along my Marmot Alpinist Gore-Tex Proshell.
+However, this jacket is a bit heavy and totally unnecessary for all but the most extreme wet conditions.

 Can you use touring skis for downhill?

-Absolutely you can use touring skis and bindings for downhill resort skiing.
-In the past, touring equipment was a bit more fragile and was not recommend for the resort.
+You can definitely use touring skis and bindings for downhill resort skiing.
+In the past, touring equipment was a bit more fragile and was not recommended for the resort.
 However, modern skis, touring / tech bindings, and modern ski touring boots are extremely durable and more than capable of high performance skiing inbounds.

-What is the difference between touring and classic cross country skiing?
+What is the difference between “ski touring” and “classic cross-country skiing”?

-The difference between classic cross country skiing and ski touring is the equipment and type of terrain that can be travelled.
-For starters, classic cross country skiing gear is very lightweight.
+The difference between classic cross-country skiing and ski touring (or backcountry skiing) is the equipment and type of terrain that can be traveled.
+For starters, classic cross-country skiing gear is very lightweight.
 The skis are very narrow, and not intended for technical downhill skiing.
-XC Gear also does not require skins to ascend, as they either have specialized wax or “scales” which facilitate climbing on moderate hills.
+XC Gear also does not require skins to ascend, as they either have specialized wax or “scales” that facilitate climbing on moderate hills.

 How do you get into ski touring?